Child, Adolescent and Adult Counselling and Psychotherapy

 Counselling/ Psychotherapy for Teenagers

-I offer counselling and psychotherapy for teenagers with a range of emotional or behavioural difficulties, including:
+I offer counselling and psychotherapy for teenagers, (12 or 13yo upwards), with a range of emotional, psychological and /or behavioural difficulties, including:

-Anxiety or lack of confidence; problems with family relationships; social anxieties; difficulties with learning or studying; non-communication or withdrawal; bullying; aggressive or uncontrollable anger; alcohol or drugs, excessive computer games/ internet; issues with food - anorexia, bulimia; anxieties about body image/ sexual issues; angry acting out, destructive/ self-destructive behaviour.
+Anxiety or lack of confidence; problems with family relationships; social anxieties; difficulties with learning or studying; non-communication or withdrawal; bullying; aggressive or uncontrollable anger; alcohol or drugs, excessive computer games/ internet; issues with food - anorexia, bulimia; anxieties about body image; sexual issues; Issues to do with gender or identity; angry acting out, destructive/ self-destructive behaviour.

 I have experience in working with teenagers who have developmental problems or learning difficulties and/or who are not able to sustain relationships in their peer group.